Trauma-Informed Couples Therapy

 Healing Together After Trauma and Betrayal

-Whatever the traumatic experience that has brought you here, I want to reassure you that it’s not too big to handle.
+Whatever brought you here, I want to reassure you that it’s not too big to handle.
 Though your pain is unique to you, you are not alone; many couples experience painful events that shake their relationships to the core.
-Reaching out for help is brave, and I’m here to walk with you.
+Reaching out for couples therapy is brave, and I’m here to walk with you.

-Couples therapy can be scary, especially if there’s been an affair, a history of trauma, or ongoing anxiety around trusting others.
+Couples therapy can feel overwhelming, especially if there’s been an affair, a history of trauma, or ongoing anxiety around trusting others.
 You may worry about being blamed, put on the spot, or even told the relationship can’t be saved.
 But trauma-informed couples therapy isn’t about judgment.
 It’s about healing together and building a relationship that feels safe, supportive, and connected.

-My approach is grounded in the Gottman Method, a research-based therapy model that helps couples heal from PTSD, infidelity, and deep emotional wounds while rebuilding trust, intimacy, and a stronger friendship (Gottman & Gottman, n.d.).
+My approach is grounded in the Gottman Method, a research-based therapy model that helps couples heal from PTSD, infidelity, and deep emotional wounds while rebuilding trust, intimacy, and a stronger friendship.
 Whether the trauma happened within your relationship or to one of you individually, its impact can affect both of you.

-Couples therapy should help you feel more connected, better able to cope with trauma, and more hopeful about your future together.
-And while the work can be challenging, many couples find moments of insight, relief, even joy in the process.
+Couples counseling should help you feel more connected, better able to cope with trauma, and more hopeful about your future together.
+And while the work can be challenging, many couples find moments of insight, relief, and even joy in the process.

 What Can Trauma-Informed Couples Therapy Help With?